-Discover spectacular ice-covered wilderness and be serenaded by Australian musician Paul Kelly on a special 21-day expedition to the deep south of the globe.
-Departing from Ushuaia, cruise to the Antarctic Peninsula, South Georgia and the Falkland Islands, and be entertained by three musical performances in addition to a host of lectures and workshops presented by expert Antarctic researchers and scientists.
+Discover spectacular ice-covered wilderness on a 21-day expedition to the deep south of the globe.
+Departing from Ushuaia, cruise to the Antarctic Peninsula, South Georgia and the Falkland Islands, and take part in a host of lectures and workshops presented by expert Antarctic researchers and scientists.
 Cross the Drake Passage in search of migrating whales and seabirds and trace the path of legendary explorers.
 This is a rare opportunity to be entertained both on board the Ocean Endeavour and off.

 Welcome to Ushuaia – one of the world’s southernmost cities.
 On arrival at the airport, meet a Peregrine representative and take an included transfer to your pre-expedition accommodation.
 Before your embarkation tomorrow, attend a welcome meeting this evening to meet your leader and fellow travellers and discuss any further details.
 If you do happen to arrive early, you are free to explore Ushuaia, perhaps finding a local Argentinian meal.

 This morning, you are free to explore Ushuaia before you transfer to your expedition vessel for embarkation.
 Once boarded, settle into your cabin and meet your polar crew, setting off in the late afternoon.
 An included welcome dinner on board will allow you to continue the introductions with staff and fellow travellers.
 Your ship will cruise down the renowned Beagle Channel, so keep your eyes peeled for your first look at some of the region’s wildlife.
 After dinner, perhaps enjoy a drink at the onboard bar or retire to your stateroom for the night.